-Late Love Island star Sophie Gradon boyfriend Aaron Armstrong reportedly found dead
+Boyfriend of late Love Island star Sophie Gradon reportedly found dead

 “There is not believed to be any third party involvement and a report will now be prepared for the coroner.”

-The 32-year-old Gradon was found dead at her parents’ address in Ponteland, Northumberland, reportedly by her boyfriend.
+Gradon, 32, was found dead at her parents’ address in Ponteland, Northumberland, reportedly by her boyfriend.

 An inquest has been opened and adjourned into the death of the former Love Island contestant.